This post was updated in May 2019.

 CODE: B1 = Blue #1; B2 = Blue #2; Y5 = Yellow #5; Y6 = Yellow #6; R3 = Red #3; R40 = Red #40

 Should I Limit Artificial Food Coloring?

 For children who show sensitivity to artificial food dye, yes, you should limit their intake or be sure to reduce their exposure them to it.

 Specifically, limit the artificial food color load to 100 milligrams/day or less.

 Whether you decide to reduce, eliminate, or do nothing about artificial food colors, it is of benefit to know about them, understand where they are found, and to get a sense of the amounts in your family’s diet.

-If you have a child who shows sensitivity to artificial food colors, I’d suggest you start down-grading the food sources containing artificial food colors, and look for healthy dye-free foods for your family’s diet.
+If you have a child who shows sensitivity to artificial food colors, I suggest you start down-grading those dye-filled food sources and look for healthy dye-free foods for your family’s diet.

 What do you think about artificial food colors?

-To learn more, sign up to get access to my video The ADHD Diet for Kids: Dodging the Most Common Nutrition Mistakes (so You Can Help Your Child Focus, Behave and Grow).
+To learn more, sign up to view my video: The ADHD Diet for Kids: Dodging the Most Common Nutrition Mistakes (so You Can Help Your Child Focus, Behave and Grow).